-Stop fungal diseases from damaging your indoor crop with these safe but effective tactics.
+Stop fungal diseases from damaging your indoor crop with these tactics.

 The warm, damp conditions in an indoor grow room are a breeding ground for fungus and slime.
 Mold, mildew, and other fungi are not only ugly and foul-smelling, they can ruin your harvest literally overnight.
 You might be tempted to reach for noxious chemicals whenever you see them, but there’s no need to risk your plants’ and your health (or to pollute the environment) to keep these problems under control.
 Take a few sensible precautions and rely on natural formulas, and you can live without fear of fungi.

 Fact: When air stagnates, fungal spores can begin colonizing on the droplets of moisture that settle on every surface.
 Nothing works better than steady airflow to dry up dampness and keep the spores in motion so they can’t germinate.